-• This program shall attempt to assist students in maintaining responsible behavior so that they may successfully complete school after experiencing the consequences of their violation of this Policy.
+- i.
+This program shall attempt to assist students in maintaining responsible behavior so that they may successfully complete school after experiencing the consequences of their violation of this Policy. - ii.
+If this alternative is chosen by the student and parents or guardian, the student must attend all sessions of the program.
+Any cost for the alternative program, not approved by the Corporation, will be the responsibility of the student's parents or guardian. - iii.
+If a student enrolls in the alternative program and then withdraws or otherwise fails to satisfactorily complete the program, the building administrator shall immediately resume the expulsion process for such student. - iv.
+If the student or his/her parents or guardian do not choose to participate in the alternative educational program, the building administrator shall immediately resume the expulsion process for such student.
+Such student may also be referred to the proper authorities.

-- If this alternative is chosen by the student and parents or guardian, the student must attend all sessions of the program.
-Any cost for the alternative program, not approved by the Corporation, will be the responsibility of the student's parents or guardian. - If a student enrolls in the alternative program and then withdraws or otherwise fails to satisfactorily complete the program, the building administrator shall immediately resume the expulsion process for such student. - If the student or his/her parents or guardian do not choose to participate in the alternative educational program, the building administrator shall immediately resume the expulsion process for such student.
-Such student may also be referred to the proper authorities. - j.
-Intending to cause intoxication, euphoria, excitement or a similar condition, ingesting or inhaling, or attempting to ingest or inhale the fumes of model glue or a substance containing toluene, acetone, benzene, N-butyl nitrite or other similar substances. - k.
-Possessing, using, distributing, purchasing, or selling tobacco, nicotine-containing products of any kind or in any form.
-These products include ecigarettes, vaping devices, any kind of look-alike products or other related products or devices associated with tobacco or nicotine use or electronic nicotine delivery systems. - l.
-Engaging in any activity forbidden by the laws of Indiana that constitutes an interference with school purposes or an educational function. - m.
-Violating any Board policy or administrative rules that are reasonably necessary in carrying out school purposes or an educational function, including, but not limited to: - (1) Engaging in harassment of a student or staff member; - (2) Disobedience of administrative authority; - (3) Engaging in speech or conduct, including clothing that is profane, indecent, lewd, vulgar, or refers to drugs, tobacco, alcohol, sex, or illegal activity; - (4) Violation of the Corporation's acceptable use of technology policy or rules: - (5) Engaging in sexual behavior on school property; - (6) Violation of the Corporation's administration of medication policy or rules. - n.
+- j.
+Intending to cause intoxication, euphoria, excitement or a similar condition by ingesting or inhaling, or attempting to ingest or inhale the fumes of model glue or a substance containing toluene, acetone, benzene, N-butyl nitrite or other similar substances. - k.
+Possessing, using, distributing, purchasing, or selling tobacco or nicotine-containing products, cigars, pipes, snuff, or other matter or substance that contains tobacco or nicotine as well as electronic, vape pens/devices (whether or not the vapor actually contains tobacco/nicotine), or other substitute forms of cigarettes, along with any kind of look-alike products or other related products or devices associated with tobacco or nicotine use or electronic nicotine delivery systems. - I. Engaging in any activity forbidden by the laws of Indiana that constitutes an interference with school purposes or an educational function. - m.
+Violating any Board policy or administrative rules that are reasonably necessary in carrying out school purposes or an educational function and are established in accordance with Indiana law, including, but not limited to: - i.
+Engaging in harassment of a student or staff member; - ii.
+Disobedience of administrative authority: - iii.
+Engaging in speech or conduct, including clothing that is profane, indecent, lewd, vulgar, or promotes illegal drugs, including tobacco and alcohol, ; - iv.
+Violation of the Corporation's acceptable use of technology policy or rules; - v.
+Engaging in sexual behavior on school property; - vi.
+Violation of the Corporation's administration of medication policy or rules. - n.
 Failing to comply with directions of teachers or other school personnel during any period of time when the student is properly under their supervision, where such failure constitutes an interference with school purposes or an educational function. - o.
 Excessive truancy or absence from school without the knowledge and consent of both the parent and the school. - p.
 Excessive cutting of classes and/or tardiness to classes.